Wealshire - "a community of well-being".

 The PLST model focuses on redefining "stress" for the person with dementia; recognizing dementia causes a lowered stress threshold for these individuals; and managing that stress.
 We will accomplish this through our staffing structure, programming and environment.

 Our staffing structure will include a Registered Nurse (RN) to oversee and manage the health care of our residents; Licensed Practical Nurses (LPN) to coordinate the day to day care on the household under the direction of the RN; Trained Med Aides (TMA) to assist with medication administration; Nursing Assistants, Registered (NAR) to provide the hands on care of Activities of Daily Living (ADLs) such as bathing, dressing, grooming and toileting.
 The staff to resident ratio will depend on the level of care required by the residents.
-In the earlier stages of the disease when the residents are able to do more of their cares independently there will be a lower staff to resident ratio. e.g. 1 staff to 10 residents.
-As the disease progresses and the resident requires more hands on care, the staff to resident ratio will be higher. e.g. 1 staff to 4 residents.
+In the earlier stages of the disease when the residents are able to do more of their cares independently there will be a lower staff to resident ratio.
+As the disease progresses and the resident requires more hands on care, the staff to resident ratio will increase based on acuity of care.

 Programming of leisure activities will be provided by activity staff under the direction of an Activity Director along with caregiving staff.
 Under the PLST model stimulating activities will be alternated with less stimulating activities.
 Specific rest periods will be scheduled in the morning and afternoon .
 Examples of leisure activities include: exercises, games, reminiscing, sing-a-longs, church services, movies at the cinema, happy hour and ice cream treats at the Ice Cream Parlor.
 Individual likes and dislikes of the resident will guide the staff on which activities to encourage resident participation.